alexgignilliat/Portfolio-Responsive/README.md

 # Responsive Portfolio

 This is my responsive portfolio created using Bootstrap!
-This was a huge learning experience, and while there are still a few things I'm working out, it's generally how I invisioned it.
+This was a huge learning experience, and while there are still a few things I'm working out, it's generally how I envisioned it.
+I went into this knowing almost nothing about Bootstrap, and although I most definitely have a lot more to learn, I believe I now have a solid foundation to build upon.

 ## Installation

-Clone to your local machine and check it out!
+Clone to your local machine and open in your favorite code editor to check it out!
 Or visit the deployed version at: [Portfolio on GitHub Pages](https://alexgignilliat.github.io/Portfolio-Responsive/)

 ## Technologies Utilized